TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.1 Introduction/Description.md

 $$ = 2 \vec{v} \cdot \dot{\vec{v}} $$

 #### Derivative of the Reciprocal of the Magnitude of a Vector
-Similar to above, we will re-write our derivative using the defnition stated earlier, and then apply a mix of product and chain rule.
+Similar to above, we will re-write our derivative using the definition stated earlier, and then apply a mix of product and chain rule.

 $$ \frac{d}{dt} (\frac{1}{|\vec{v}|}) = \frac{-\frac{d |\vec{v}|}{dt}}{|\vec{v}|^{2}} $$
 $$ = \frac{-1}{|\vec{v}|^{2}} \frac{d}{dt} (\sqrt{\vec{v} \cdot \vec{v}}) $$